samcirceo/samcirceo.github.io/README.md

-# Hi, I'm Samantha!
+# Hi, I'm Samantha

-I’m a **data enthusiast** with an M.S. in Data Science from Eastern University and a B.S. in Textile Engineering from NC State.
+I’m a data enthusiast with an M.S. in Data Science from Eastern University and a B.S. in Textile Engineering from NC State.
 I enjoy digging into data to uncover insights, build predictive models, and communicate findings visually.

-Fun fact: I’m on a mission to visit all 62 U.S. National Parks—I’ve been to 20 so far!
+Fun fact: I’m on a mission to visit all 62 U.S. National Parks—I’ve been to 20 so far.

 <div align="center">
   <img width="82" alt="Eastern University logo" src="images/easternlogo.png">